bishalbashyal33/eigenfaces/README.md

-# Face Analysis and Synthesis Using PCA and Fisher Linear Discriminant
+# Face Analysis and Synthesis Using PCA and Fisher Linear Discriminant (Academic Project)

 ## Overview